Kix (band): Reunion and disbandment (2003–2023)

 In February 2017, it was announced that Kix would headline the first night at Rockingham Festival 2017, which was held at Nottingham Trent University, United Kingdom.

 Original Shooze drummer Donnie Spence died at the age of 64 on January 19, 2018 in Hagerstown, Maryland.

-On September 21, 2018 a 2 CD anniversary edition set named Fuse 30 Reblown – 30th Anniversary Special Edition has been published.
+On September 21, 2018 a 2 CD anniversary edition set named Fuse 30 Reblown – 30th Anniversary Special Edition was released.
 Producer Beau Hill who previously worked with Kix on their 1985 album, Midnite Dynamite remixed the original 24 track recordings.
-Fuse 30 Reblown is the original concept of current guitarist Schenker, who with help from record executive Madelyn Scarpulla, was able to obtain digital transfers from the original analog master recording reels.
+Fuse 30 Reblown is the original concept of current bassist Schenker, who with help from record executive Madelyn Scarpulla, was able to obtain digital transfers from the original analog master recording reels.
 Schenker was also instrumental in rescuing the original 8-track demo reels and to digitally enhance and rescue the original 2-track demos.
 The website Metalnation.com reported "Hill does a masterful job on Fuse 30, bringing the album into the new millennium without taking away from eclectic elements and raucous energy that made the original so memorable.
 Jay Frigoletto came in to master the album.
 The second disc contains the 10 demo recordings for each one of the album tracks."
-In 2020 the previous album Midnight Dynamite was remixed and re-released.
-It's called Midnight Dynamite Re-Lit, only available as a digital download.
+In 2020 the previous album Midnight Dynamite was remixed and re-released; called Midnight Dynamite Re-Lit, it is, to date, only available as a digital download.

-In May 2021, it was announced guitarist Ronnie Younkins would be unable to perform with the band for the foreseeable future and was temporarily replaced by Bob Paré for upcoming live shows.
-A month later, it was revealed that the reason for Younkins' absence was because he had been placed under house arrest after repeatedly getting in trouble with the police.
+Beginning in November 2020, guitarist Ronnie Younkins took a leave of absence from touring and beginning in May 2021, Bob Paré began performing live with Kix.
+Soon after, it was revealed that Younkins' absence was because he had been placed under house arrest after repeatedly getting in trouble with the police.
+In late February 2022, Ronnie returned to live performances with his own band.
+He remains on hiatus from live performances with Kix.

-In late February 2022, Ronnie returned to live performances with Kix.
+On November 18, 2022, drummer Jimmy Chalfant suffered an apparent severe cardiac event while on stage at the Tally Ho Theater in Leesburg, VA.
+Drum tech Sam Stilwell and others assisted with attending to Jimmy, but the band did not finish the performance.
+From March 2023 until May 2023, Matt Starr filled-in for Chalfant for live performances and is currently on standby in case Chalfant's health deteriorates.
+Chalfant notably does not sing backing vocals, with Paré continuing to provide that support.

-On November 18, 2022, drummer Jimmy Chalfant suffered an apparent severe cardiac event while on stage at the Tally Ho Theater in Leesburg, Va.
+On May 7, 2023, during an appearance at the M3 Rock Festival at the Merriweather Post Pavilion in Columbia, Maryland, Steve Whiteman announced that Kix would call it quits and would perform their final show on September 17 at the same venue.
+The band disbanded following the performance, with guitarist Ronnie Younkins and former guitarist Brad Divens performing with the band.

-More recent side projects
+Side projects

-In 2018, bassist Mark Schenker formed the Rush tribute band Sun Dogs handling lead vocals, bass, keyboards and bass pedals.
+In 2018, bassist Mark Schenker and drummer Vince Tricarico formed the Rush tribute band Sun Dogs handling lead vocals, bass, keyboards, and bass pedals.

-In other media
+In popular culture

 The 2017 horror comedy Dead Ant covers songs by Kix, presented as songs by Sonic Grave, a fictional has-been glam metal band.